LyubomirT/intense-rp-next/docs/security/api-keys.md

 ### :material-shield-check: Best Practices

-!!! important "Association"
-    Currently, a new feature to associate names with API keys is being worked on for you to recognize better which key belongs to which user or application.
-Until then, it's a good idea to keep a separate record of what each key is used for.
+- **Use descriptive names**: Take advantage of the name association feature to clearly identify what each key is used for (e.g., "sillytavern-main", "John's Brother", "Not A Hacker")

-- Keep your API keys secret - treat them like passwords (because they literally are!)
+- **Keep your API keys secret**: Treat them like passwords - never share them in public or store them in unsecured locations
-- Regularly rotate keys if you suspect they may have been compromised
+- **Regularly rotate keys**: Generate new keys periodically and remove old ones, especially if you suspect they may have been compromised
-- Remove unused keys from the API Keys list to reduce risk
+- **Remove unused keys**: Delete API key pairs you no longer need to reduce potential security risks

 ### :material-network: Network Security